Multiparameter quantum groups at roots of unity: Introduction

-Remarkably enough, we prove that the above mentioned short exact sequences have the additional property of being {\it cleft\/}; as a consequence, our specialized MpQG's at $ \, q = \varepsilon \, $ are in fact {\it cleft extensions\/} of the corresponding small MpQG's and the corresponding specialized MpQG's at $ \, q = 1 \, $ --- which are {\sl classical\/} geometrical objects, see above.
+Remarkably enough, we prove that the above mentioned short exact sequences have the additional property of being {\it cleft\/}; thus, our specialized MpQG's at $ \, q = \varepsilon \, $ are {\it cleft extensions\/} of the corresponding small MpQG's and the corresponding specialized MpQG's at $ \, q = 1 \, $ --- which are {\sl classical\/} geometrical objects, see above.
 Furthermore, implementing this construction in both cases --- with restricted and with unrestricted forms --- literally yields {\sl two\/} small MpQG's: nevertheless, we eventually prove that they do coincide indeed.